Postcards from the collaborative economy

 Any community that has assets and needs has the basis to transition to a new economy.
 Think of the goods and services that communities purchase – as individuals, nonprofits, small businesses, and even anchor institutions.
 Then consider the effect it would have if even a modest percentage of their spending and financial investments were redirected to local communities through social procurement, community shares, community investment banks, and community banking partnerships.
 Imagine the impact on our households and communities that would come from the widespread availability of nonprofit housing, food, energy, and social care (not to mention jobs in these fields), along with interest-free banking.

 The team came back with a draft action plan for sparking changes in our own economy, starting where nonprofits already are.
 We’ll engage our network partners, including those who co-hosted the “Champions for a New Economy” event, to develop this new initiative.
-If you are interested, please get in touch or connect with us at Nonprofit Driven.
+If you are interested, please get in touch.

 Returning with more than just postcards, we have brought with us new energy and concrete ideas and models of how a collaborative economy can work in Ontario.
 Now we’re eager to get started!